INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 - **Contigs alignment** in Pairwise mApping Format (PAF)

--**Sample remap**: statistics for reads'mapping against the set of contigs classified for a each TAXID.
+- **Sample remap**: statistics regarding the reads' mapping against the set of contigs classified for a given TAXID.

 Tips for Results interpretation